GeneralSting/React-App-Template/README.md

 - **@types**: type-safe translations i18next for TypeScript
 - **components**: global shared components
 - **features**: This folder contains the core functionalities and distinct features of the project.
 Each feature folder represents a specific aspect or capability of the application, encapsulating related components, logic, and resources.
-  - **countries**: example of how to continue with further development :x:
   - **headerOptions**: logic contained on app's header.
 Change user preferences - theme and translation
   - **languages**: languages/translations that app support
   - **themes**: themes that app support